FitProgressApp/FitProgressRepo/README.md

 Networking

-Login Screen
-- POST

-Signup Screen
-- POST

-Workout Feed
-- GET

-Workout Log
+Each screen in the application interfaces with our backend services to perform specific networking tasks essential for functionality:

-- POST
+- **LoginScreen**: Executes a POST request to authenticate users.

-Profile Page
-- GET, PUT

-Workout Detail
-- GET
+- **SignupScreen**: Performs a POST request to register new users and their data.
+- **WorkoutFeed**: Uses GET requests to fetch a list of user-specific workouts.
+- **WorkoutLog**: Sends POST requests to log new workouts into the system.
+- **Profile**: Retrieves user data with a GET request and updates user information using PUT requests when changes are made.
+- **WorkoutDetail**: Utilizes a GET request to fetch detailed information on a specific workout.